Skip to content

 data_storage_duration = SourceValue(2 * u.year, Sources.HYPOTHESIS),

-base_storage_need = SourceValue(100 * u.TB, Sources.HYPOTHESIS)
+base_storage_need = SourceValue(100 * u.TB, Sources.HYPOTHESIS),

 )

-power: 1.3 watt
+'power_per_storage_capacity': 1.3 watt / terabyte,

 lifespan: 6 year